Iadvd/RetrocomputingZXSpectrum/README.md

 In the same way, you can download and reuse our code for your own projects (copyleft license CC BY-SA 4.0).

-# A final message to game developers: these libraries are very easy to use, do not be afraid and add them to your games, it is cool to have a wireless joystick version!
+# A final message to game developers

+These libraries are very easy to use, do not be afraid and add them to your games, it is cool to have a wireless joystick version, isn't it?
 If you make some Spectrum 8-bit games or apps. using our code please let us know, we will be very happy to know that this is useful for retrocomputing fans!